ellakoa/postcard-poem/content/posts/rose-castles.md

   from Deal to Kingsdown bloom with colour in June.
 collection: Places
 aspect: landscape
-image: /img/deal-beach-paddle-boarder.jpg
+image: /img/walmer-flowers-beach-.jpg
 metaImage: /img/rose-castles-facebook-page.jpg
 alt: Deal seafront view from the pier,  Paddleboarders, swimmers, fishermen enjoy the beach on a bright sunny day.
-poem: |-
+poem: |

-  Deal town
+  Deal town not to big and not to small
   Fronted by pebbles and a low sea wall
   Named alleys lead to charming streets where tall houses lean and tightly meet